adakidpv/UOWD-timetable-visualizer/README.md

 - Inspired by the challenges of university timetable planning
 - Created to make students' lives easier when organizing their class schedules
+- Made with the help of Claude code